Why cheese, and why Little Falls, New York?

 Is this festival an annual event?

 Yes!
 Oui!
-This is its third year; it just keeps getting better.
+This is its fourth year; it just keeps getting better.

 How do I get there?